 Few institutions are growing in popularity as quickly as the coffee shop.
 A place where you can relax, work and much more besides, these small locations have become the heart of their communities.

 What many people don’t realise is the skill and technique that goes into making every cup of coffee.
-Creating these drinks we all love is a craft and people now more than ever before are looking to learn it.
-Using our many years of experience in the business, we take a look at some of the key tips and tricks you can learn that will make you into a better barista.
+Creating these drinks that we all love is a craft, and people are looking to learn it more than ever before.

 What is a Barista?

 The term ‘barista’ is Italian and translates to ‘bartender’, referring to someone who serves customers everything the coffee shop has, including food and cold refreshments.

 Espresso itself can refer to both the drink itself and a wider method of brewing synonymous with coffee shops.
 Images of the steam from espresso machines now go hand-in-hand with our beliefs concerning what a barista is.

 If you are serious about potentially carving out a career in the coffee shop business, then it’s essential to learn from the best.
 Your barista skills will be a valuable asset, so don’t be scared to train up.

 Use High-Quality Ingredients

-This point is often first on many experienced baristas’ tips for newcomers.
+Often a first on many experienced baristas’ tips for newcomers.
 As with learning or creating anything in life, whether it’s an instrument or a five-star meal, it helps to have the best tools for the job.
 In the case of coffee, this means making sure all your ingredients are fresh and of high quality.

 Secondly, and perhaps most importantly, great ingredients will give you some slack during those early days, allowing you to produce excellent-tasting drinks while honing your craft.

 Learn from Experience

 As a barista, you will experience things in your store that cannot be replicated, and there will be times early on when drinks don’t go to plan.

 Continue to hone your craft throughout your time as a barista, learning from errors and developing your weaknesses.
 By continuing to learn, you will pick up your very own unique traits that could go on to shape your career as a purveyor of espresso!